DrabWeb/Komikan/README.md

 > * Import single or multiple Manga at once
 > * Supports ZIP, RAR, CBZ, CBR and Folders of images
 > * Grid and List views
-> * Set Series, Artist, Writer, Tags, Group, Favourite and mark as l-lewd... on import
+> * Set Series, Artist, Writer, Tags, Group, Favourite, mark as
+        l-lewd..., set published dates and more on import
 > * Edit any of the above after import(Either one at a time or by groups)
 > * Use JSON to predefine info about multiple or single Manga
 > * Fetch Metadata from <a href="http://mcd.iosphe.re/">http://mcd.iosphe.re/</a>